Cone Beam / CBCT : the Gold Standard in dental surgery

 – large fields: greater than 15cm

-What happens in a Cone Beam dental examination?
+What happens in a CBCT dental examination?

 The session is similar to that of a standard dental x-ray.
 The patient must stay motionless throughout the acquisition time, which lasts around 10 to 20 seconds.
 A computerized reconstruction is then carried out using dedicated software.
 Around 20 to 30 minutes is required for each examination, which is considerably more than the time taken by a scanner.